What is Excel – A Brief Introduction

 - As Excel is a part of the Microsoft office, there is no need to buy it separately.

-- All types of functions including financial are inbuilt therefore no need of additional program.
+- All types of functions including financial are inbuilt therefore no need of the additional programs.

 - People can get training for learning excel.